loosenthedark/clipadvisor-flask-app/README.md

 #### Navigation

-- The site boasts a dynamically-generated `.navbar` (collapsed on mobile devices) that is displayed across the top of each page and responds to whether the user happens to be logged in or not at any given time:
+- The site boasts a dynamically-populated `.navbar` (collapsed on mobile devices) that is displayed across the top of each page and responds to whether the user happens to be logged in or not at any given time:
 <p align="center"><img src="docs/images/screenshots/clipadvisor-navbar-logged-out1.png" alt="Clipadvisor logged-out user navbar on mobile" width="15%" height="auto" style="margin-right: 20px;">
 <img src="docs/images/screenshots/clipadvisor-navbar-logged-out2.png" alt="Clipadvisor logged-out user navbar on tablet" width="25%" height="auto" style="margin-right: 20px;">
 <img src="docs/images/screenshots/clipadvisor-navbar-logged-in1.png" alt="Clipadvisor logged-in user navbar on mobile" width="15%" height="auto" style="margin-right: 20px;">